Double Indemnity

 We watched a classic Noir in a Media lesson and this is my write up on it.

 Double Indemnity is a classic Film Noir, it’s supposed to be one of the best Film Noir around for that age.
 Directed by Billy Wilder, Double Indemnity is used by insurance businesses.
 It means when somebody who had life insurance dies in a weird or unusual way then the money shall be doubled.
 Anyways the film is about a insurance officer whose name is Walter Neff, in the few minutes of the opening we already have our main character our, ‘Anti-hero.’
 The beginning of the film is different to most film now days, in true Noir style it started from the end of the story to the beginning with our main character explaining it by using flashbacks.
 Even the use of the lighting here has been used when he sits down the use Venetian blinds have been used, we can also tell that it’s night.
 The contrast between the blacks and whites show us this.
+They set it out so Phyllis’s was waiting at the track to place his body out on to it and then they could drive off.
+This is all done in the dark, grim of night.
+However they both start to panic and build up tension when the car doesn’t want to start.
+Here the director was quite clever he didn’t use no words at all, he just used the expression on the characters faces to tell the audience how they are feeling when they couldn’t turn it on at all.

 The insurance company are not having any of it and don’t believe Phyllis’s husband fell instead jumped.
 Of course this doesn’t go to well and even Barton Keyes, Neff’s colleague doesn’t believe it was suicide.
 He goes into a bit more and tries to find out what went on and why.
 He realises that Mr Dietrichson didn’t claim on the insurance once he had broken his leg and then tells Neff this and that they’ve been watching Phyllis’s house and think they have them both.
 And in the dead of night Neff goes to see Phyllis, he takes a gun.
 Phyllis knows he’s coming and has a gun as well she shoots and it him and the same goes for Neff.
 This is all done in such dark all you can make out is the figures of the characters.
 This is when Neff goes back to the insurance companies offices and tells the whole story into his Dictaphone.